 During the pandemic they focused on recording, and released singles and music videos all throughout 2021, dropping their third studio album “Fernando” toward the end of that year.
 One of those singles, “In the Valley,” helped them to be a featured artist of the week on Malibu’s KBUU 99.1 FM.
 JanglePop described the single as “mixing the crystalline jangly indie-pop of the Lost Ships with a subtle nod towards the indie-folk of The Decemberists.”
 That summer, they had the fortunate opportunity of being the backing band in a music video for the one and only David Hasselhoff.

 The band has since gotten back to touring, and have been putting the final touches on their fourth studio album which will be released in early 2023 in collaboration with Sell the Heart Records.
-A new single is planned for release on 9/22 of this year!
+A new two single EP titled "Around the Sun" was just recently released!
 When the podcast LA Meekly asked the band why they do what they do, they had this to say: "We make the music that we do, simply because we love it.
 We love it at its best, and we love it at its worst.
 There’s something about recording songs that mean everything to you, and then getting out in a van, traveling as far as you can, and playing them live for people that is and always will be magical.
 We love the pursuit, the thrill of a great show and the reaction of the crowd, trying to get better every time we do it while embracing what it means to get tested on the road.
 It’s finding yourself through losing yourself.
 Were road dogs in it for the love of the game."
 P.S.
 The van that was abandoned in Las Vegas has since been rescued and now belongs to Keaton and Kacey's mom.